Tolc-Software/tolc/docs/packaging/docs/cmake/reference.md

 * `HEADERS`

 Takes a list of headers relative the current file.
 Adds headers to be translated.
-Useful for adding forward declarated templates or together with `DO_NOT_SEARCH_FOR_HEADERS` to declare which part of the public interface to translate.
+Useful for adding forward declarated templates or together with `DO_NOT_SEARCH_TARGET_INCLUDES` to declare which part of the public interface to translate.

-* `DO_NOT_SEARCH_FOR_HEADERS`
+* `DO_NOT_SEARCH_TARGET_INCLUDES`

 Disable searching the public interface of `TARGET` for header files.
+This can be used in tandem with `HEADERS` to only translate a specific part of the public interface.

+* `NO_ANALYTICS`

+Disable analytics.

 ## Example ##